 Outdoor advertising on the high street and in shopping centres catches your potential customers while they are in shopping mode.
-A good poster campaign can prompt shoppers to buy your products there and then, especially if you are running a promotion as an incentive.
+A good poster campaign can prompt people to buy your products there and then, especially if you are running a promotion as an incentive.

 Creative posters and outdoor advertising campaigns

 One of the key considerations for any outdoor advertising campaign is how long the audience will view the ad for.
 A roadside billboard has to convey its message in seconds, while other sites, such as station platforms, buses and taxis, may be studied for longer.

 However, a simple message and a clear identity are always essential.
 Colours should be bold and the ad should be easily visible from a distance.
 Humour, strong images and wordplay will make an impact and make your message more memorable.

 Buying outdoor advertising space

 The key consideration in terms of choosing a site is audience measurement, or "reach".
 When choosing your sites, ask about the reach of each one.
 A good contractor will be able to tell you how many people see the site on average, per week or per month, and what types of people pass by.

 Advertising on your business premises and vehicles

 Don't forget to make the best use of your own premises.
 Good signage is essential.
 It is also worth customising your company car or van.
 Vehicle advertising is highly visible and it conveys an aura of success and professional pride.
 It can also carry your contact details.